dvidelabs/flatcc/doc/builder.md

     Monster_test_add(B, Any_as_NONE());

-_Note: the union structure has been change for v0.5.0.
-Before each union had its own structure which a union of members with a field for each member type.
-These fields have been removed because of conflicts with strict aliasing rules when casting.
-Now each union type has a typedef to a generic union struct.
-This change makes it possible to handle union vectors in the low level builder API._
+_Note: the union structure has been changed for v0.5.0, and v0.5.1.
+Both unions and union vectors are now represented by a struct with the fields { type, value } in the low level interfaces.
+Before 0.5.0 only unions of tables were supported._

 ### Union Vectors

-Only as of flatcc v0.5.0 and currently not widely supported.
-C++ supports union vectors.

 The `monster_test.fbs` schema has a field named manyany in the Monster table.
 It is vector of unions of type Any.